-Many people who have experienced having an eating disorder can tell you all about how terrible it was and how it brought pain and shame into their lives.
-What if I told you about how grateful I am to my eating disorder?
+Many people who have experienced an eating disorder can tell you how terrible it was.
+And how it brought pain and shame into their lives.
+What if I told you I have gratitude for my eating disorder?
 I too have a 500-mile-long list of things I hate about anorexia.
 However, through the healing process, I have learned to appreciate its gifts too.

 Did your eating disorder help you?

 Ana, as I called my eating disorder voice, was just trying to protect me from what my distorted mind views as a threat.
 She lured me into isolating myself because my sensitive soul couldn’t take another rejection.
 Ana pressured me into being thin because she was looking to be lovable.

 She taught that by fitting into society’s standards of beauty, she would achieve it.
 She taught me to distract my mind by counting calories instead of overthinking things that were “wrong” in my world.

 In a world where extraordinary people are deemed weird, Ana gave me a escape and a “friend” to trust through my awkwardness.
 My eating disorder was the only way I knew how to cope with the pain of not feeling good enough.

 Understand it’s purpose with gratitude, but don’t cling to it